The ideal intersection property for essential groupoid C*-algebras: Essentially confined subgroupoids

 An important point in our understanding of \Cstar-simplicity of discrete groups has been the characterisation in terms of confined subgroups from \cite{kennedy15-cstarsimplicity}, since this provides criteria that can be checked in terms of the group itself.
 Note that the terminology of ``confined'' subgroups does not appear in \cite{kennedy15-cstarsimplicity}, although it does appear in prior work on group algebras of locally finite groups \cite{hartleyyalesskij1997}.

 In this section we obtain results about the ideal intersection property for groupoids.
-The key achievement is Theorem~\ref{thm:seciso}, which establishes a characterisation in terms of confined amenable sections of isotropy groups for groupoids with a compact Hausdorff space of units that satisfy a regularity property such as Hausdorffness, minimality or $\sigma$-compactness.
-Subsequently, we will be able to remove the compactness assumption on the unit space by considering a notion of Alexandrov groupoid, whose unit space is the one-point compactification of the unit space of the original groupoid.
-In this we way, we will obtain complete results for Hausdorff groupoids and $\sigma$-compact groupoids in Section~\ref{sec:alexandrov-groupoid}.
+The key achievement is Theorem~\ref{thm:seciso}, which establishes a characterisation in terms of confined amenable sections of isotropy groups for groupoids with a compact Hausdorff space of units under the same hypotheses as in Theorem~\ref{thm:intersection-property-essential-algebras}~(II).
+Subsequently, in \S~\ref{sec:alexandrov-groupoid}, we will be able to remove the compactness assumption on the unit space by considering a notion of Alexandrov groupoid, whose unit space is the one-point compactification of the unit space of the original groupoid.

 Given an {\'e}tale groupoid $\cG$ with locally compact Hausdorff space of units, as in \cite[\S~4.2.4, p.
 78]{borys2020-thesis}, we define $\Sub(\cG)$ as the space of all subgroups of the isotropy groups of $\cG$, viewed as a subspace of the space $\mathfrak{C}(\cG)$ of all closed subsets of $\cG$ equipped with the Chabauty topology (see for instance \cite{fell1962}).
 We will denote elements of $\Sub(\cG)$ by $(x,H)$, where $x \in \Gnaught$ and $H$ is a subgroup of $\cG_x^x$.
 Observe that the first factor projection $\Sub(\cG) \to \Gnaught$ together with the conjugation action of $\cG$ turns $\Sub(\cG)$ into a $\cG$-space.